 W.W.H. sponsors a 50-Veteran saltwater fishing rodeo, the Lucky Rogers Memorial Rodeo, the last weekend in August at the Venice Marina in Venice, LA.

-We exist to show appreciation to the men and women who've been wounded while serving our country in combat.
+We exist to show appreciation to the men and women wounded or injured as a result of serving our country.

 Lafayette LA, 70506